The fund objectives working group has been set up to consider ways to improve the usefulness of fund objectives for investors.

 - The Depositary and Trustee Association

 Read the working group's Terms of Reference (PDF).

 - The first meeting took place on 25 September 2017.
-Read the summary of the first meeting (PDF) and a paper setting out the issues covered in the first meeting (PDF).
+Read the working group meeting's summary of discussion (PDF) and a paper setting out the issues covered in the first meeting (PDF).

 We welcome suggestions from all industry participants on how to improve investor understanding of objectives are currently presented and would like to hear views from stakeholders on this work.
 Please email: [email protected].